blackholeearth/MyBlog/sunlux xl9610 vcomport driver 64bit for win7.md

 but it didnt auto-install for my windows 7 pc.!!

 **to solve this:**
-i extracted auto-installed driver from my win10 pc. and installed it into unknown-device  on win7 pc.
+i extracted driver from my win10 pc. and installed it into unknown-device on win7 pc.

 ## step to extract driver
 1)  put your scanner into vcp mode